starchildluke/astro/src/content/posts/69-simple-pleasures.md

 * 038 – Making album cover art
 * 039 – Talking to myself
 * 040 – Just going to sleep
-* 041 – Writing haikus for my partner
+* 041 – Writing haikus
 * 042 – Not having to go outside all the time
 * 043 – Natural language processing
 * 044 – Singing at the top of my lungs so all the other people in my building can hear
 * 045 – Filling in my albums of the year list
 * 046 – Being able to express myself without tripping over my words
-* 047 – Hugging my partner
+* 047 – Hugging my loved ones
 * 048 – Words of affirmation
 * 049 – J Dilla
 * 050 – Madlib
 * 051 - A Tribe Called Quest
-* 052 - When my partner says something before I was about to think it
+* 052 - Finding cool samples on WhoSampled
 * 053 - Watching videos like [BOOM!
 Tetris for Jeff](/posts/boom-tetris-for-jeff/)
 * 054 - Halt and Catch Fire
 * 055 - Lee Pace